 Given Tucson’s proximity to New Mexico, a favorite chile here is the New Mexico Chile.
-When one thinks of New Mexico chile, the first thing that comes to mind is the Hatch Valley – and Hatch Chile.
+When one thinks of New Mexico chile, the first thing that comes to mind is the Hatch Valley and the Hatch Chile.
 The New Mexico Chile (similar to an Anaheim Chile) is the staple chile here at Tucson Tamale.
 These mild green chiles are about 6-7 inches in length and about an inch and a half wide.
-The chile harvest is from mid August through mid October.
-All around town you can smell the sweet and spicy smell of chiles being roasted at Farmers Markets and outside grocery stores.
-Chiles are roasted and peeled and used for salsas, marinades, chile rellenos and, of course, tamales.
+During the chile harvest from mid August through mid October, all around town you can smell the sweet and spicy chiles being roasted at Farmers Markets and outside grocery stores.
+Chiles are roasted and peeled, then used for salsas, marinades, chile rellenos and, of course, tamales.
 Preparing roasted chile is a simple and somewhat messy process.
 The chiles are roasted until charred, placed in a paper back or covered in plastic.
 Once the chiles have steamed for a while, the charred skin is carefully removed and the chile is rinsed to remove any bits of char.

 Lard is a typical ingredient in many tamales.
-I have never been a fan of lard – although it is having a rebranding and resurgence and celebrated as having 40% saturated fat.
+I have never been a fan of lard – although it is having a rebranding resurgence and is celebrated as having 40% saturated fat.
 I am not judging lard – I just don’t care for it.
 Without the absolute best balance, I always got a weird aftertaste in my mouth.
 When I started making tamales, I understood the important role that lard played in the consistency of the masa.
 Let’s face it, lard is what made it fluffy.
-But, I wanted my tamales to be fluffy and also be able to be enjoyed by the vegetarians in my family.
+But I wanted my tamales to be fluffy and also be able to be enjoyed by the vegetarians in my family.
 So I went about finding a replacement for lard.
-What I found was that it was not just replacing the lard (which we did with an expeller pressed non-GMO canola oil), but also in the way we made our masa to make sure that it was light and fluffy.
+What I found was that it was not just replacing the lard (which we did with an expeller pressed non-GMO canola oil) that mattered, but also in the way we made our masa to make sure it was light and fluffy.
 There is a secret to our fluffiness -and for now it needs to remain a secret.
-It is all about how we make the masa.

-Oil is typically extracted from fruits and vegetable seeds.
-There are many kinds of oil: corn, olive, avocado, coconut, grape – the list goes on.
+Oil is typically extracted from a variety of fruit and vegetable seeds, such as corn, olive, avocado, coconut, grape – the list goes on.
 Oil can be extracted 3 basic ways.
 The first way is to press the seed.
 This is often referred to as cold pressed or expeller pressed.
 The first pressing extracts the best oil.
 The oil we use at Tucson Tamale is an Expeller Pressed Non-GMO Canola oil.
 After this pressing, there is still oil left in the seed but it is harder to get out.
-To get more oil out, the second method commonly used is heat.
-The seeds are heated and squeezed more.
-The heat changes the flavor of the oil and sometimes the flavor is enhanced and sometimes it has an adverse effect on the flavor.
-The third method involves chemicals used to extract the oil.
-Although the chemicals used are considered food safe, the process can leave chemical residue in the oil.
-Oil using this process has a much lower grade of flavor.
+To get more oil out, the second method commonly used is heat, where the seeds are heated and squeezed more.
+The heat changes the flavor of the oil; sometimes the flavor is enhanced and sometimes it has an adverse effect on the flavor.
+The third method involves using chemicals to extract the oil.
+Although the chemicals used are considered food safe, the process can leave chemical residue in the oil, which results in a much lower grade of flavor.

 rBST is a bovine growth hormone that naturally occurs in cows.
 The growth hormone can be created artificially and injected into cows to increase milk production.
-We do not include this our packaging because the disclaimer associated is long: *The FDA has stated that no significant difference has been shown between milk derived from rBST treated and non-rBST treated cows.
+Although we only use rBST free cheese, we do not include the statement on our packaging because the disclaimer associated is long: *The FDA has stated that no significant difference has been shown between milk derived from rBST treated and non-rBST treated cows.

-Nixtamalization is an ancient food process discovered by the Aztec (Nahuatl) and Maya civilizations of Mesoamerica.
+Nixtamalization is an ancient food process discovered by the Aztec and Maya civilizations of Mesoamerica.
 Corn has a hull which locks nutrients inside and interrupts the body’s ability to properly digest the corn.
-The word comes from the Nahuati; “next” – ashes and “tamalli” – corn dough.
+The word comes from the Nahuatl; “nextli” – ashes and “tamalli” – corn dough.
 Nixtamalization unlocks the nutrients by breaking down the hull by soaking the field corn in a pickling lime (calcium carbonate) overnight to allow the hull to loosen.
-The corn is then scrubbed to release the full and ground into masa (corn dough).
+The corn is then scrubbed to release the hull and is ground into masa (corn dough).
 This ancient process allows amino acids, nutritional proteins, calcium and niacin to be unlocked and available to the body to digest.

 Hot from the rollers!